MEHU-LIISA Steam Juicer Review

 Steaming Apple juice 9

-Pouring the hot juice over the steaming apples.
-Notice...
+Pouring the hot juice over the steaming apples....

 Steaming Apple juice 8

-The hot apple juice has been drained down hill from...
+The hot apple juice has been drained down hill ...

 Steaming Apple juice 7

-After the MEHU-LIISA cools a bit, we just hose it off outside.
+After the MEHU-LIISA cools a bit, I just hose it off outside.
 There is little left to clean with hot soapy water.
 No cheese cloth or berry screen to scrub.
 No handle to crank or electric appliance to disassemble.
 Steam does all the work, and readies the juice for bottling or jelly making at the same time.
 The whole process is easy and simple.
 You put up to 10 quarts of clean fruit in the top.
 We have made juice from quartered tomatoes, apples, peaches and pears [remove pits or seeds on peaches and pears].
 Grapes and all kinds of berries burst from the steam, and are just put in whole.
 Fill the water vessel.
 Attach the hose drain and set it on a burner.
 Be sure to read and follow all the directions which come with the juicer.
 You do have to keep an eye on the process.
 If you are just bottling juice, you really are not that busy while the steam is steadily extracting the juice.
 There is also time to boil batches of jelly as the juice is being extracted.
 The scalding hot juice mixes quickly with sugar and comes to a boil.
 Follow the recipe which is included with the pectin carefully.

 Steaming Apple juice 12